torvalds/linux/Documentation/filesystems/fscrypt.rst

 format results in some level of IV reuse, so it should only be used when necessary due to hardware limitations.

+IV_INO_LBLK_32 is supported only when the filesystem block size is equal to the page size.

 Key identifiers
 ---------------